DannyFGitHub/COVID-19PneumoCheckApp/README.md

 #### X-Ray Image:

-When you submit an X-Ray image and you obtain a prediction, the photo you took is stored in cache (your phones storage) until you either cancel the form or complete it.
-After that the image is converted into code and stored in a database specific to the PneumoCheck App.
-If you would like to force the cache to be cleared, go to Settings on the PneumoCheck app and tap clear next to Cache.
+When you add a chest X-Ray, the app first runs an offline (on-device) model to check that the image is actually a chest X-Ray.
+This step does not require internet.
+After the image is validated, the X-Ray is uploaded to the PneumoCheck online continual-learning server so it can run the full AI processing and be used (if you allow it) to improve future models.
+A temporary copy may stay on your device just long enough to finish the upload or the form, but the source of truth is the online server, not your local storage.

 #### Submission:

-Your submission (along with all the identifiable data) is stored in the app specific local database on your device.
-The database is not uploaded or given to any party without your consent.
-Exporting is only useful for research purposes at the time of writing.
+Your submission (the image reference plus any data you enter in the form) is stored in your PneumoCheck cloud record.
+We do not share your data with anyone unless you explicitly export and provide it for research.

 #### Database:

-The database only exists while you have the application installed, as soon as you uninstall the application, all the database entries will be removed and the database erased.
+Your data stays in the PneumoCheck cloud (Firebase) while your account/app is active.
+If you uninstall the app, you may remove local temporary data, but the cloud record remains until it is deleted according to our data-retention rules or you request deletion.

+#### Offline / failed upload cases:

+If you’re offline or the upload fails, the app may keep the image temporarily on your device and retry the upload later.
+Once the upload succeeds, the server copy is the one we use.

 ## If it Keeps saying invalid X-ray provided